Aramid-ee2/FlashCard_work/README.md

 ## Optional
 - [ x] User can edit a card
 - [ ] An error message is shown if the user doesn't enter both a Question and an Answer
-- [ ] A notification is shown if the card was created successfully
+- [x ] A notification is shown if the card was created successfully
 - [ ] User can also enter multiple choice answers when creating a card
 - [ ] App is further styled and customized!